Chief Medaria Arradondo

-Scott Gerlicher is the Commander of the MPD’s Strategic Information and Crime Analysis Division, which provides the Department with intelligence and analysis needed for the distribution of resources.
+Scott Gerlicher is the Commander of the MPD’s Special Operation and Intelligence Division, which provides the Department with intelligence and analysis needed for the distribution of resources.
 Commander Gerlicher started with the MPD in 1993 in the 5th Precinct.
 His rise through the ranks included positions in the Homicide Unit and roles as the 3rd Precinct Inspector and the Deputy Chief in charge of the Office of Professional Standards.

 Commander Chris Granger

 As the MPD’s Quality Assurance Commander, Chris Granger oversees the Department’s Use of Force Policy and Body Worn Camera Program.
 He is also instrumental in conducting the MPD’s training audits.
 Granger comes to this role after being in charge of the Violent Crimes Investigations Division (VCID) since October of 2015.
 The VCID includes homicide, robbery, assault and weapons units as well as the Safe Streets Task Force and the Violent Criminal Apprehension Team.
 Granger started with the MPD in 1994 in the 5th Precinct; he has also held patrol and supervisor positions in the 4th Precinct.
 He was a member of the SWAT Team and the Homicide Unit prior to becoming the Commander tapped to head up the Internal Affairs Unit in 2013.

 Commander Travis Glampe

 Travis Glampe was named the Commander of our new Technology & Support Services Division in 2017.
 He focuses on the integrity of the Department by overseeing a number of units including Business Technology, Internal Affairs, Property and Evidence, Crime Lab, Records Information, Backgrounds and the MPD Academy.
 Deputy Chief Glampe began his career with the MPD as a patrol officer in the 3rd Precinct in 1995.